In most cases, you also need to include the following:

-Heading: Put Lebenslauf (Curriculum vitae) in the heading of the CV.
+Heading: put Lebenslauf (curriculum vitae) in the heading of the CV.

-Personal details ( Persönliche Daten): This is the first part of the CV.
+Personal details (Persönliche Daten): this is the first part of the CV.
 It should contain your name, address, telephone numbers, and e-mail address.
 You should also include your date and place of birth, marital status and number of children.
 You need to state your age or your CV will be considered incomplete.

-Professional Experience ( Berufserfahrung): Company name, sector, city and the position(s) you held.
+Professional Experience (Berufserfahrung): company name, sector, city and the position(s) you held.
 Specify what you achieved in every job, as this is an important factor for your future employer.

-Education ( Ausbildung): Start with university (Studium) if appropriate.
+Education (Ausbildung): start with university (Studium) if appropriate.
 You should include all titles, university name(s), cities, dates of study, final grade average, honours and experience studying abroad.
-Then list secondary/high school studies ( Schulausbildung).
+Then list secondary/high school studies (Schulausbildung).
 You should always get some information on what would be an equivalent degree in Germany and state it, as many employers may not understand foreign degrees.

-Language skills ( Sprachkenntnisse): List all languages and the level of ability you have: fluent ( fließend), high ( gut), medium ( durchschnittlich) or low ( Basiskenntnisse).
-Depending on your abilities, it can help to separate written ( schriftlich) and verbal skills ( verbal) skills.
+Language skills (Sprachkenntnisse): list all languages and the level of ability you have: fluent (fließend), high (gut), medium (durchschnittlich) or low (Basiskenntnisse).
+Depending on your abilities, it can help to separate written (schriftlich) and verbal skills (verbal) skills.
 Don't exaggerate your skills in another level as fluency in another language means just that.
-If you are tested in an interview and you ability doesn't correspond with your CV you probably will not get the job.
+If you are tested in an interview and you ability doesn't correspond with your CV you will probably not get the job.

-Miscellaneous ( Sonstiges): Supplementary information, including:
+Miscellaneous (Sonstiges): supplementary information, including:

 - Publications and other professional articles.

-Date and signature: In Germany, it is very common to date and to sign your CV at the bottom of the last page.
+Date and signature: in Germany, it is very common to date and to sign your CV at the bottom of the last page.

 The cover letter

 Make a clear statement on why you are the right person for the position.
-Avoid general platitudes like, "I always wanted to work in your industry, and am impressed by the good reputation your company has obtained in its segment."
+Avoid general platitudes like, "I always wanted to work in your industry, and am impressed by the good reputation your company has obtained in its sector."
 Keep focussed and try to make yourself stand out with something original.

 How to look nice - the application folder

-In addition to a cover letter and a CV, most German applications also include copies of qualifications and references of former employers.
-It is advisable to provide copies of all certificate to support each item in your CV.
+In addition to a cover letter and a CV, most German applications also include copies of qualifications and references from former employers.
+It is advisable to provide copies of all certificates to support each item in your CV.
 A complete application can therefore become quite long, with 20-30 pages not being uncommon.
 Many people bind their application in a Bewerbungsmappe (application folder), which can be bought in most stationary stores.
 This will make it easier for people to find the documents and can help to create a better impression.

 Professional help with CVs and cover letters

 Respond to questions openly, honestly and courteously.
 Don't interrupt.
 Emphasise how you are able and qualified to fill the position and how you can contribute to the company.
-Feel free to ask relevant questions about such areas as operational structure, reporting lines and colleagues.
+Feel free to ask relevant questions about areas such as operational structure, reporting lines and colleagues.

 You may be asked a few more personal questions than expected.
 Legally, an employer can only ask questions relevant to the position being interviewed for.
 If asked whether you're pregnant, you have grounds for complaint.